RedisLabs/redislabs-docs/content/rs/release-notes/legacy-release-notes/rlec-4-3-aug-2016.md

     stop and restart the synchronization process after the resharding of the source database is done.

-- **Issue**: In the Replica Of process, high database traffic might restart the Replica Of process due to the "slave buffer" being exceeded.
+- **Issue**: In the Replica Of process, high database traffic might restart the Replica Of process due to the "replica buffer" being exceeded.
 In this case you will often see the status of the Replica Of process display as "Syncing".

-    **Workaround**: You must manually increase the "slave buffer" size through rladmin.
+    **Workaround**: You must manually increase the "replica buffer" size through rladmin.
 In order to find the appropriate buffer size please [contact Redis support](https://redislabs.com/company/support/)

-- **Issue**: In a cluster that is configured to support rack-zone awareness, if the user forces migration of a master or slave shard through rladmin to a node on the same rack-zone as its corresponding master or slave shard, and later runs the rebalance process, the rebalance process will not migrate the shards to ensure rack-zone awareness compliance.
+- **Issue**: In a cluster that is configured to support rack-zone awareness, if the user forces migration of a master or replica shard through rladmin to a node on the same rack-zone as its corresponding master or replica shard, and later runs the rebalance process, the rebalance process will not migrate the shards to ensure rack-zone awareness compliance.